jiy016/Recipe-Rating-Analysis-Prediction/README.md

 ### Framing a Prediction Problem

 We plan to create a **regression model** using features in the recipes dataset to predict the average rating of the recipe.
 The reason we chose average rating is because the ratings show people’s overall opinion on the recipe and we want to know which recipes are most liked.
-We chose **R<sup>2</sup>**, root mean squared error as these metrics are appropriate for evaluating a regressor.
+We chose **R<sup>2</sup>** and **root mean squared error** (RMSE) as these metrics are appropriate for evaluating a regressor.
 Additionally, we will evaluate the magnitude and direction of the coefficients, to inform which factors play the largest role and in what direction.

 **R-squared** (R<sup>2</sup>): Represents the proportion of the variance in the dependent variable (the variable being predicted).
 A higher R<sup>2</sup> value indicates a better fit of the model to the data.
 **Root Mean Squared Error** (RMSE): Represents the average absolute differences between the predicted and observed values.
 Lower RMSE values indicate better fit.